 These are two more terms that are rising in usage.

 Transfeminine is a term used by people who were assigned male at birth, but whom embrace femininity more than they embrace masculinity.

 Masculinity is a compilation of traits that society regards as characteristic of men, so this societal expectation can vary from culture to culture.

 Mentioned above, Alok Vaid-Menon is a gender non-conforming performance artist, educator, and writer, who prefers this identity.

 Transmasculine is a term used by some people who were assigned female at birth, but whom embrace masculinity more than they embrace femininity.

 Femininity is a compilation of traits that society regards as characteristic of women, so it again can vary from culture to culture.

 I’m an example of a transmasculine person who embraces this identity alongside the identity of being nonbinary.
 This raises an extremely important point, which is that identities are rarely singular.

-Identities are frequently multi-faceted, which is why it is valuable to ask someone about their identity and preferred pronouns.
+Identities are frequently multi-faceted, which is why it is valuable to ask other people about their identity and pronouns.

 This is a respectful way to engage in conversation about their experiences, preferences, and the ways they prefer to interact with the world.